nandani-simform/LMS_Python_Training/README.md

-All LMS Python Training practicals are found here.
+All Python practicals are found here.